-The samples were loaded in two phases of isostatic pre-compaction and deviatoric loading.
-The aim of the isostatic pre-compaction was to approach the intact state of the samples with respect to permeability.
-But it has to be pointed out that no effective healing has to be expected during the pre-compaction phase.
-This was performed by simultaneously increasing axial and radial stress to $\sigma_a = \sigma_r = 5$ MPa at a loading rate of 1 MPa/min, then keeping stress constant for hours.
-Then the axial and radial stresses were increased twice up to a level of 20 MPa and unloading to a low stress of $\sigma_a = \sigma_r = 1 - 3$ MPa.
-The subsequent deviatoric loading to damage of the samples was carried out by increasing axial deformation ε_a at radial stress of $\sigma_r = 1 - 3$ MPa.
-A low strain rate of $\dot{\varepsilon}a = 1 \cdot 10^{-7}$ s-1 was applied.
+The samples were subjected to two phases with different loading regimes.
+The purpose of the initial isostatic pre-compaction phase was to re-establish the intact state of the samples with respect to permeability.
+It has to be pointed out, though, that no effective healing was expected during the pre-compaction phase.
+This phase was performed by simultaneously increasing axial and radial stress to $\sigma_a = \sigma_r = 5$ MPa at a loading rate of 1 MPa/min, then keeping stress constant for 22 hours.
+Then, the axial and radial stresses were increased twice up to a level of 20 MPa.
+After 24 hours, the precompaction phase ended.
+The idea of this pre-compaction phase is to reach the state of compaction that the specimens had before extraction from the drift sealing element.

+In the second step of the test the specimens were deformed under deviatoric stress.
+For that purpose, three specimens were subjected to three confining stresses of 1 to 5 MPa.
+The axial stress was increased until the failure load level of the sample was reached.
+A low strain rate of $\dot{\varepsilon}a = 1 \cdot 10^{-7} \text{ s}^{-1}$ was applied.